nebiolabs/VarSkip/README.md

  -  [slides](https://slides.com/bwlang/varskip-sequencing-sfaf-2021-09-28) from a presentation at the [Sequencing to Function: Analysis and Application for the Future 2021 conference](http://sfafmeeting.org/index.html) (September 2021)
  -  [screen recording](https://www.youtube.com/watch?v=4T6BF6F3-9w&t=2339s) of a presentation at a CDC SPHERES meeting (June 2021).

-VarSkip primers are commerically available at [NEB.com](https://www.neb.com/applications/ngs-sample-prep-and-target-enrichment/nebnext-artic-products-for-sars-cov-2-sequencing) as part of the ARTIC sequencing kits.
+VarSkip 1a primers are commerically available at [NEB.com](https://www.neb.com/applications/ngs-sample-prep-and-target-enrichment/nebnext-artic-products-for-sars-cov-2-sequencing) as part of the ARTIC sequencing kits.
+VarSkip Long primers are only available as a [custom product](https://www.neb.com/customized-solutions/contact-us) for larger volume sequencing.

 The files in this repository can be used with analyis methods designed for other multiplex designs (e.g. [ARTIC](https://artic.network/ncov-2019)).
 To avoid miscalling or masking variants in priming regions, it's important to use primer coordinates that match the primers used during amplification (e.g. do not use ARTICv3 primer files with VarSkip libraries).